Authored by the expert who managed and guided the team behind the Italy Property Pack

 Are homes overpriced versus rents or versus incomes in Milan as of 2026?

-The price-to-rent ratio in Milan is about 19 years of rent to equal the purchase price, which is elevated but not extreme for a major European city with strong rental demand and constrained supply.
+The estimated Milan price-to-rent ratio is about 19 to 22 years of rent, which is not cheap but is still workable for a scarce European city with strong tenant demand.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Milan.